 First, the most obvious observation is the yellow keys.
 Ivory turns yellow naturally over time, just like human teeth.
 If you have a piano that was made before 1970 and the keys turned yellow, chances are that the piano has ivory keys.

 However, some well-maintained ivory keys may not be yellow.
 Another way is to check the joint line on the white keys.
 When we refer to an ivory piano key, it is not the whole key of solid ivory.
 It is actually a wooden key covered by a thin layer of ivory on the top and the sides.
 The ivory keytops usually are two parts with a joint line.
-If you see the join line on your piano keys, the keytops are most likely ivory.
+The keytops are most likely ivory if you see the join line on your piano keys.

 Hot Pin Test